tripalocal/version-1.0/README.md

 ## Javascript modules
 Javascript apps exist in their own directory under `/modules`.

-### To export the build to its corresponding static folder
+### To compile and export the build to its corresponding static folder
 `gulp itinerary-tool` where *itinerary-tool* is the name of the module.
-**Note: you have to be at the project root ie. website_v1.0/** You will find the production ready `itinerary-tool.min.js` in the correct static folder ready to be included in the template.
+**Note: you have to be at the project root ie. website_v1.0/** This task will automagically compile source, optimize/minify the file, rename and export it appropriately.
+You will find the production ready `itinerary-tool.min.js` in the correct static folder ready to be included in the template.